sheriedearie/phase-3-movies/README.md

   - A `salary` column that stores an integer.
   - A `character_name` column that stores a string.

-After creating your migration, use the `seeds.rb` file to create instances of your `Role` class so you can test your code.
+After creating the `roles` table using a migration, use the `seeds.rb` file to create instances of your `Role` class so you can test your code.

 **Once you've set up your `Role` class**, work on building out the following deliverables.
 Use Active Record association macros and Active Record query methods where appropriate.